micharine/book-kit-ui/README.md

-# Demo App (WIP): Front-end code for Bible Book Club Store
+# Proof of Concept (WIP): Front-end code for Bible Book Club Store

+This is a proof of concept app for learning how to integrate React with GraphQL+Express.

 React front-end for an Express-powered GraphQL simple store app.
 It allows you to add items to your cart and checkout ([Stripe card element](https://stripe.com/docs/stripe-js/react#element-components)).
 Upon checkout, an order will be created in a MySQL database.
 Backend: [book-kit](https://github.com/micharine/book-kit)